kagisearch/kagi-docs/common/company/index.md

 Kagi was founded in 2018 by [Vladimir Prelovac](https://vladimir.prelovac.com/) in Palo Alto, CA (USA).
 Kagi has been completely self-funded since its inception.

-Kagi Inc. currently has two products: [Kagi](https://kagi.com) Search](https://kagi.com), a fast, private search engine, and [Orion Browser](https://browser.kagi.com/), a fast, zero-telemetry browser.
+Kagi Inc. currently has two products: [Kagi Search](https://kagi.com), a fast, private search engine, and [Orion Browser](https://browser.kagi.com/), a fast, zero-telemetry browser.

 Our company headquarters are in Palo Alto, CA and our products are being built by a fully-remote team.
 Our team is small, like “feed with two pizzas” small.
 Of course, it’d be tricky to deliver those slices across 16 timezones, because our team is that remote.